Chery Tiggo 9: Powertrain

 The engine of the Tiggo 9 is a Kunpeng Power 2.0-litre TGDi inline-four turbocharged petrol engine that produces 261 hp and 400 Nm of torque.
 The engine is mated to an Aisin eight-speed automatic transmission with paddle shifters and powers all four wheels.
 The top speed of the Tiggo 9 is 205 km/h, with a combined fuel consumption of 7.7 L/100km.
 A 2.0-litre turbo PHEV Kunpeng Super Intelligent Hybrid version of the Tiggo 9 would also be available, with a 0–100 kph acceleration in 4.5 seconds and a CLTC range of 1300 km.
 The battery of the Tiggo 9 may be recharged from 30% to 80% in 18 minutes.

+2026 major facelift

+The Tiggo 9 received a major facelift in 2026 featuring restyled front and rear ends and a brand new interior.
+The update also introduces a new SQRF4J20C 2.0 liter turbo inline-4 engine with a maximum power output of 261hp（192kW） and 400N·m.